Big-Life-Lab/PHES-ODM/metadata_en.md

 -	**typeOther**: [string] Description of the site when the site is not listed.
 See siteType.

--	**SampleTypeDefault**: [category] Used as default when a new sample is created for this site.
+-	**sampleTypeDefault**: [category] Used as default when a new sample is created for this site.
 See type in Sample table.
-	-	`rawWW`: Raw wastewater.
-	-	`swrSed`: Sediments obtained in sewer.
-	-	`pstGrit`: Raw wastewater after a treatment plant's headworks.
-	-	`pSludge`: Sludge produced by primary clarifiers.
-	-	`pEfflu`: Effluent obtained after primary clarifiers.
-	-	`sSludge`: Sludge produced by secondary clarifiers.
-	-	`sEfflu`: Effluent obtained after secondary clarifiers.
-	-	`water`: Non-wastewater, coming from any kind of water body.
-	-	`faeces`: Fecal matter.
-	-	`other`: Other type of site.
-Add description to typeOther.

--	**SampleTypeOtherDefault**: [string] Used as default when a new sample is created for this site.
+-	**sampleTypeOtherDefault**: [string] Used as default when a new sample is created for this site.
 See typeOther in Sample table.

--	**SampleCollectionDefault**: [category] Used as default when a new sample is created for this site.
+-	**sampleCollectionDefault**: [category] Used as default when a new sample is created for this site.
 See collection in Sample table.
-	-	`cpTP24h`: A time proportional 24-hour composite sample generally collected by an autosampler.
-	-	`cpFP24h`: A flow proportional 24-hour composite sample generally collected by an autosampler.
-	-	`grb`: A single large representative grab sample.
-	-	`grbCp8h`: An 8-hour composite with 8 grab samples each taken once per hour, generally manually performed.
-	-	`grbCp3h`: A 3-hour composite with 3 grab samples each taken once per hour, generally manually performed.
-	-	`grbCp3`: A grab-composite sample composed of 3 separate grab samples.
-	-	`mooreSw`: Moore swab passive sample.
-	-	`other`: Other type of collection method.
-Add description to collectionOther.

--	**SampleCollectOtherDefault**: [string] Used as default when a new sample is created for this site.
+-	**sampleCollectOtherDefault**: [string] Used as default when a new sample is created for this site.
 See collectionOther in Sample table.

--	**SampleStorageTempCDefault**: [float] Used as default when a new sample is created for this site.
+-	**sampleStorageTempCDefault**: [float] Used as default when a new sample is created for this site.
 See storageTempC in Sample table.

--	**MeasureFractionAnalyzedDefault**: [category] Used as default when a new measurement is created for this site.
+-	**measureFractionAnalyzedDefault**: [category] Used as default when a new measurement is created for this site.
 See fractionAnalyzed in Measurement table.
-	-	`liquid`: Liquid fraction
-	-	`solid`: Solid fraction
-	-	`mixed`: Mixed/homogenized sample

 -	**geoLat**: [float] Site geographical location, latitude in decimal coordinates, ie.: (45.424721)